 For Wave-like landscapes, hike the Fire Wave trail.
 It's a fairly easy hike that's only 1.25 miles roundtrip, but ends at some amazing layered rock formations.

-The White Domes are also great to hike, and I also highly recommend climbing around the Beehives, driving White Domes Road (a few times), and stopping to see petroglyphs at Atlatl Rock.
+The White Domes Trail is also great to hike (and includes a small slot canyon), and I also highly recommend climbing around the Beehives, driving White Domes Road (a few times), and stopping to see petroglyphs at Atlatl Rock.

 18. Stay at a wellness resort in Scottsdale